emilisto/oembed.js/README.md

   * check if browser supports unknown elements, if not, replace the `<oembeds>` with DIV's.
   * add default styles to `<oembed>`, e.g. `display: block`, etc.
-  * extend HTMLElement to create a completely custom DOM element
+  * way to bypass COR policy in case server doesn't add `Access-Control-Allow-Origin`

-  * way to bypass COR policy in case server doesn't add Access-Control-Allow-Origin
+  * extend `HTMLElement` to create a completely custom DOM element
   * Look into use/build on [html5shiv](https://github.com/aFarkas/html5shiv)

 ## Authors